ttuples/hytale-simple-captcha/README.md

 - `/captcha`: Triggers a captcha challenge for the player executing the command. (alias of /simplecaptcha)

-- `/captcha --player=Player Name`: Triggers a captcha challenge to the specified player.
+- `/captcha target [Player Name]`: Triggers a captcha challenge to the specified player.

+## Permissions

+- `simplecaptcha.use`: Allows the player to use the `/captcha` command.
+- `simplecaptcha.target`: Allows the player to target other players with the `/captcha target` command.

 ## Installation